 Tunnel-Vision – a hyperfocus for survival

-The process of finding yourself heading towards Autistic Burnout is like having complete tunnel vision, you don't notice what is going on immediately around you.
-It feels like an all-consuming hyperfocus for survival, it is living at such a heightened baseline that you aren't even aware of your own needs, you just try and get through each day.
+The process of finding yourself heading towards Autistic Burnout is like having complete tunnel vision, you may not notice what is going on around you for many reasons such as being monotropic and also the way your sensory system processes.
+It may feel like an all-consuming hyperfocus for survival, living at such a heightened baseline that you aren't even aware of your own needs, you are just trying to get through each day.
 At some level I was aware I did not feel 'right' as other symptoms started creeping in like migraines, anxiety, and sleep difficulties.
-The combination of living in a hyperfocus-tunnel-vision and having a dysregulated sensory system make it hard for the person heading towards Autistic Burnout to recognise and identify their own symptoms and emotions (heightened alexithymia) as they are too deep inside the tunnel.
+The combination of living in a hyperfocus-tunnel-vision and having a dysregulated sensory system can make it hard for a person heading towards Autistic Burnout to recognise and identify their own symptoms and emotions (heightened alexithymia / interoception differences) as they may be too deep inside themselves and being monotorpic is also likely to increase such experiences.

 Loss of Skills and Internal Meltdowns